momentum-assignments/py--house-hunting/README.md

 ### Hints

+Write all code in `house_hunting.py`.
+To run this file, run `python3 house_hunting.py` on the command line.

 To help you get started, here is a rough outline of the stages you should probably follow in writing your code:

 - Retrieve user input.
 Look at `input()` if you need help with getting user input.
 For this problem set, you can assume that users will enter valid input (e.g. they won’t enter a string when you expect a number.)